breandan/breandan/meetings/minutes.md

 # April 13, 2021

 Out of the papers we read this semester, I found Chen et al. (2020) one of the more difficult to follow.
-The motivation for the paper starts off straightforwardly: the authors want an architecture capable of generalizing to three specific settings (1) novel sequence length (2) novel combinations of previously commands ("template generalization" in the authors nomenclature) and (3) novel contexts for commands seen exactly once in the training set (i.e. "primitive generalization").
+The motivation for the paper starts off straightforwardly: the authors want an architecture capable of generalizing to three specific settings (1) novel sequence length (2) novel combinations of previously commands ("template generalization" in the authors' nomenclature) and (3) novel contexts for commands seen exactly once in the training set (i.e. "primitive generalization").

-To achieve this, they introduce a stack machine with a small instruction set (e.g. push/pop/reduce) which is learned a neural controller to translate an input sequence, such as a natural language command (e.g. "walk left and run"), into a DSL (e.g. "LTURN WALK RUN").
+To achieve this, they introduce a stack machine with a small instruction set (e.g. push/pop/reduce) which is learned by a neural controller to translate an input sequence, such as a natural language command (e.g. "walk left and run"), into a DSL (e.g. "LTURN WALK RUN").
 In Figure 2, they provide an example of such an execution trace the neural controller might produce in practice:

 ![trace](https://user-images.githubusercontent.com/175716/115337065-5afdf780-a16e-11eb-933f-eb4e9be21c2e.png)